ndronos/c-nomorph/Adamson-2011/README.md

 This is a chord, this is another, this is a third.
 Now form a band. - Cartoon on Sideburns Magazine

+C has all the power of assembly language combined with all the elegance and poetry of... assembly language - Erica Sadun